 For members (especially small-to-mid-sized businesses), shared procurement can mean lower staff costs and office overhead, since those roles are fulfilled by the GPO for some or even all of the products and services purchased.

 This type of consortium is designed to benefit GPO members within a particular target vertical or industry.
 Examples include:

-- Healthcare Group Purchasing Organisations: Contracted discounts on medical supplies, labour, laboratory services, etc.; may also include non-medical goods and services, such as office supplies or administration services.
+- Healthcare Group Purchasing Organizations: Contracted discounts on medical supplies, labor, laboratory services, etc.; may also include non-medical goods and services, such as office supplies or administration services.

-- Manufacturing or Industrial GPOs: Contracted discounts, rebates, and incentives for raw materials, labour, and services; focused on improving global competitivity.
+- Manufacturing or Industrial GPOs: Contracted discounts, rebates, and incentives for raw materials, labor, and services; focused on improving global competitivity.

-- Non-Profit GPOs: Contracted discounts on shared resources for related or disparate non-profit agencies and organisations.
+- Non-Profit GPOs: Contracted discounts on shared resources for related or disparate non-profit agencies and organizations.

 These GPOs work by granting the purchasing power of (for example) major multinational corporations to their customers.
 The corporations, acting as the eponymous “master buyer,” profits by adding a percentage-based fee for the privilege of buying at their prices.

 How Using a GPO Can Benefit Your Business